-She will $1,000, a certificate to mark the success, and publication both online and in print.
+She will $1,000 and publication both online and in print.

 Maureen McLane, celebrated poet and 2014 National Book Award Finalist, served as our guest judge for this contest.
 McLane had these words of praise for Bateman’s poem:

 “A poem both philosophical and grounded in this our concrete world, a beautiful unfolding reticulated lyric registration of what it means to live now and in deep time — to dwell briefly and complicatedly as humans in this ‘phenomenal universe’ amidst our ‘patio kitchens and sun room gardens,’ amidst ‘continental drift, the deaths of oceans.’
 A ranging, surprising, ambitious poem, with flashes of humor leavening its sometimes Biblical cadences: an unusual combination of intellectual and sensual engagement.
 Brava!”

 having unblinked our eyes to an extravagance of middles,

 the world in medias res from the get-go,